Artur-Gar/Fraud-Detection-VAE/README.md

   - supervised baseline training + evaluation
   - VAE-based anomaly detection
   - conformal calibration and analysis

+- **FraudGuard report**
+  Outlines the theoretical basis and presents a comprehensive overview of the results.

 All evaluation plots (ROC/PR/confusion matrices) are automatically saved under:
 - notebooks/output_baseline_conformal/